 However, Google’s John Mueller does not completely agree with this suggestion.
 John believes that keywords still have their importance and will continue to play a role in the near future.

-However, at the same time, John also acknowledges the growing influence of natural language processing and a deeper understanding of search engines that goes beyond keywords.
+However, at the same time, John also acknowledges the growing influence of natural language processing and a deeper understanding of search engines that go beyond keywords.

 He said, “There’s probably always gonna be a little bit of room for keyword research because you’re kind of providing those words to users.
 And even if [the] search engines are trying to understand more than just those words, showing specific words to users can make it a little bit easier for them to understand what your pages are about and can sometimes drive a little bit of that conversion process.”